Table of Contents[Hide][Show]

 Rather than letting the glucose in, the cells no longer listen to the hormonal signals that are sent.
 So the more sugar that stays in the bloodstream, the more cells remain starved for energy.

 As a result, the body tries to compensate by making more insulin – pumping more of it out from the pancreas to try to get those cells to unlock.
 But in many cases this doesn’t help.
-You simply end up with high glucose and high amounts of insulin circulating in the blood.
+You simply end up with high glucose and high amounts of insulin circulating in the blood, which is toxic to the body.

 - Blood vessel damage